am-kantox/peluquero/README.md

 any type of transformers described above.
 Handlers are _appended_ to the list.
 Maybe later this function would accept an optional parameter, saying whether the handler should be _appended_, or _prepended_.

+Also, `Peluquero` simplifies the `Redis` access: all the connection boilerplate is handler by `Peluquero`, allowing storing a `Redis` values based on streaming queue (e.g. “current value”) as easy as declaring one `scissors` delegating to `Peluquero.Peinados.set/3`.

 ### Simplified settings with explicit `rabbit` config key